 The implications of these assertions are:

-2. Calvinism is the Gospel yet is so “difficult to understand.”
-This implies that the Gospel is so complicated and difficult that only intellectuals can comprehend it and thereby become saved.
+2. If Calvinism is the Gospel yet it is so “difficult to understand,” it implies that the Gospel is so complicated and difficult that only intellectuals can comprehend it and thereby become saved.
 A system that is so esoteric for ordinary Christians can’t be based on God’s Word.
 If the Gospel can only be grasped by the elites, where does that leave the common people?

 Does this mean unless one is a Calvinist, one can’t be part of the greatest and wisest?
-Sounds like a magnetic system for the arrogant.
+Sounds like a system that attracts the arrogant at heart.
 If God “has chosen the foolish things of the world to confound the wise…and the weak things of the world to confound the mighty,” then we don’t have to be an intellectual to understand the Gospel (Rom.
 1:27).

 3. What is the Gospel?
 Apostle Paul defined it as: “how Christ died for our sins according to the scriptures.
 And that he was buried, and that he rose again the third day” (1 Cor.
 15:3-4).
 Nowhere in the New Testament is TULIP taught as the Gospel.